 Bryan Mulvihill – Sacred Calligraphy Workshop: Traditions, History and Techniques

 This three-thousand-year-old art form, which promulgated in Ancient China and spread throughout most parts of East Asia, has been increasingly appreciated around the World.
-The calligraphy characters are unique in the creative process, quite different from any other form of art in that it follows a predetermined stroke order.
+The calligraphy characters is a unique in the creative process, quite different from any other form of art in that it follows a predetermined stroke order.

 Bryan will give an illustrated introduction to various styles, periods and traditions of Sacred Calligraphy throughout its long history.
-With hands-on practice exploring techniques for handling the Chinese/Japanese brush, inks, and handmade papers.
-It will be a continuation of the last two years of workshops offering developmental stages in the techniques of the ‘Way of the Brush.’
+With hands on practice exploring techniques for handling the Chinese/Japanese brush, inks and handmade papers.
+It will be a continuation of the last two years workshops offering developmental stages in the techniques of the ‘Way of the Brush.’
 The essence of Chinese/Japanese calligraphy is learning the techniques of the brush, which differ greatly from the `western’ brush traditions.
 Once mastered great subtly of expression in any language is possible.

 This workshop is for both beginners and long-time calligraphy practitioners.
-Basic materials brush, ink, and paper will be provided at the coast but do feel free to bring along any brush, ink or papers you might have, to learn its proper handling, care, and specific techniques.
+Basic materials brush, ink and paper will be provided at coast but do feel free to bring along any brush, ink or papers you might have, to learn its proper handling, care and specific techniques.

 Calligraphy is one of the most direct art forms capable of exploring and expressing the Art of Being in the Moment.
 Calligraphy has for centuries been developed as a Meditation in Action technique and practice in the Far East.
 It is practiced worldwide as a method to focus the mind, eye, hand continuum and is used extensively as a creative `Meditation in Action’.

-In this short workshop, we will concentrate on the Brush, ‘pi,’ in Chinese.
-The Chinese calligrapher’s brush is quite different from the western painters’ brush, in both shape, handling and effects it is capable of making.
-This workshop will focus on how to handle this unique brush to get the maximum range and affect in mark-making.
+In this short workshop we will concentrate on the Brush, ‘pi,’ in Chinese.
+The Chinese calligraphers brush is quite different from the western painters’ brush, in both shape, handling and affects it is capable of making.
+This workshop will focus on how to handle this unique brush to get the maximum range and affect in mark making.